-Below are some of the current research projects in our Soil Microbial Ecology lab at Washington State University.
+Below are some of the research projects underway in our Soil Microbial Ecology lab at Washington State University

 Plant-soil feedbacks and ecological restoration: Understanding the mechanisms that both enable and promote native seedling establishment is key to improving the biodiversity and function of disturbed ecosystems.
 In greenhouse experiments and in a long-term field study at The Land Institute (Lawrence, KS), we have been testing the efficacy of reintroducing native soil microbes on native plant survival and growth in disturbed ecosystems.

 Plant-microbe-insect interactions: Inoculations with soil microbes may help to improve native prairie plant survival and growth in ecological restorations and provide increased habitat for insect pollinators.
 In Summer 2019, graduate student Gunner Davies is utilizing our restoration plots in KS to test the hypothesis that additions of native soil microbes will increase native plant diversity, as well as increase abundance and diversity of insect pollinators in the restoration site.
 This research will provide novel insights into the below ground factors that contribute to pollinator abundance and diversity in ecological restorations.
 We look forward to learning what he finds out!

 Restoration ecology in contaminated soils: Mining activities can have widespread negative effects on the landscape, including acidification and heavy metal contamination of the soil.
 These soil conditions make ecological restorations of former mine sites particularly challenging.
 Graduate student Austin Frewert is investigating whether co-amendment of biochar with locally-adapted arbuscular or ectomycorrhizal fungi will improve survival and growth of native plants in soils collected from the Formosa Superfund site (Riddle, Oregon).
 This work is in collaboration with Dr. Kristin Trippe, USDA.
 We look forward to seeing his results!